ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

 ~~~~
 {: #fig-cross artwork-align="center" title="Example Dependency Model"}

-In {{fig-cross}}, the cost-map versions at node 101 and 102 are dependent on the
+In {{fig-cross}}, the cost-map versions 101 and 102 (denoted as C101 and C102)
-network-map version at node 89.
-The cost-map version at node 103 is dependent on
+are dependent on the network-map version 89 (denoted as N89).
+The cost-map
-the network-map version at node 90, and so on.
+version 103 (C103) is dependent on the network-map version 90 (N90), and so on.

 In pull-mode, a client can decide the order in which to receive the updates.